vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/locale-management.md

 ##### **Region**

-As mentioned above, normally VIP client accepts two parameters to determine which translations and patterns should be used in the current.
-The available regions can be got from VIP client API, user can pick up the correct one and store into the user profile.
+As mentioned above, normally singleton client accepts two parameters to determine which translations and patterns should be used in the current.
+The available regions can be got from singleton client API, user can pick up the correct one and store into the user profile.

 ```